Pregnancy, Maternity Leave, and Paternity Leave in Washington State

 What About Paternity Leave?

-FLA and FMLA are gender-neutral so applies to both fathers and mothers.
+FLA and FMLA are gender-neutral, so this applies to both fathers and mothers.
 However, FLA is available for registered domestic partners whereas FMLA is not.
-Pregnancy disability is obviously only available to the pregnant parent.
+Pregnancy short-term disability insurance is obviously only available to the pregnant parent.

 Am I Eligible for FMLA, FLA, or Pregnancy Disability Leave?

 The eligibility requirements for FMLA and FLA are nearly identical.
 To qualify, you must have worked for your employer at least 1,250 hours in the 12 month period preceding your requested leave.
 Your employer also must have employed at least 50 employees for 20 workweeks (in the current or prior calendar year) within 75 miles of your worksite in order to be covered under the laws.